PaulaGad/BookingSeats/README.md

 ### `npm run api`

 Runs the app server.
-Server is using port 3001 (http://localhost:3001)<br />
+The server uses port 3001 (http://localhost:3001)<br />

-Next, in the project directory, you can run:
+Then in the project directory in a separate terminal you can run:

 ### `npm start`